-Once marked as deprecated, capabilities or features can be removed from a product with the next minor release (non-maintenance release).
-Capabilities or features removed from the product are not required to be, but may be released as a Marketplace app.
+Once marked as deprecated, capabilities or features can be archived.
+Archived items are removed from a product with the next minor release (non-maintenance release).
+Archived capabilities or features are not required to be, but may be released as a Marketplace app.
 If a capability or feature is removed from the bundle and released on Liferay Marketplace it is considered a deprecated app and not an archived item.

-Marketplace apps marked as final version and not released with the next minor version are considered removed or archived.
+Marketplace apps marked as final version and not released with the next minor version are considered archived.

-Liferay will not resolve unintended behavior or offer guidance concerning removed capabilities, features or apps.
-Capabilities or features which have been released as a deprecated app on Liferay Marketplace are considered a deprecated app even though they have been removed from the product.
+Liferay is not required to resolve unintended behavior or offer guidance concerning archived capabilities, features or apps.
+Capabilities or features which have been released as a deprecated app on Liferay Marketplace are considered a deprecated app and not an archived item.